-Just as everything was falling in place, suddenly, things went bad. he was losing everything he had worked for.
+Just as everything was falling into place, suddenly, things went bad. he was losing everything he had worked for.
 The fall from grace was so hard that he contemplated killing himself.

 The loss was too much to bear but it was just the beginning.
 It wasn’t long before the Naira was devalued and interest began to shoot up.
-At the end of the it all, a man who was on top of the world find himself at the bottom.
+At the end of it all, a man who was on top of the world finds himself at the bottom.

 He lost over $480 million due to the plunge in oil prices, $258 million through the devaluation of the naira, a further $320 million due to accruing interest and then finally $160 million when the stocks crashed, according to CNBC,

 At this point, he had found himself in debt.
 Not just in debt, he was now $1.2 billion in debt.
 Then he thought of committing suicide.

 “I had two options to either commit suicide or solve the problem.
 A week after the idea ran through my mind, I heard news that the richest man in Germany Adolf Merckle committed suicide having lost his wealth,” he says.

 “I decided to weather the storm.
 I just knew it was a phase I had to go through.
 You see God prepares you for greater things and of course, experience is the best teacher so I had to learn my lessons.
 I took the bitter pill.”

 But the banks would soon turn on him.
 He was under intense pressure.